mapcode-foundation/mapcode-rest-service/README.md

        Return information for a single territory code.

        Path parameters:
-         territory       : territory to get info for, numeric or alpha code
+         territory       : Territory to get info for, numeric or alpha code.

        Query parameters:
-         territoryContext: territory context (optional, for disambiguation)
+         context         : Territory context (optional, for disambiguation).

     GET /mapcode/alphabets [?offset={offset}&count={count}]
        Return a list of all alphabet codes.